Setting up authentication context

 Authentication context attributes are used as:

-- Validators when setting up policies (Create a policy)
+- Validator data in policies (Create a policy)

 - The source of data when configuring claims in Cloudentity ACP Workspace Settings (Configuring claims for ID tokens and access tokens).